-- 86. The right to public comment "is subject to rules or policies adopted by the board or commission," which allows a commission to "[d]esignate a specified period of time for public comment." § 286.0114(4)(d), Fla.
-Stat.
-"If a board or commission adopts rules or policies ... and follows such rules or policies ... the board or commission is deemed to be acting in compliance with this section."
-Id. at (5). - 87.
-Here, however, the Commission blatantly violated its own adopted rules, which had been published to the public and upon which members of the public reasonably relied. - 88.
-Hence, the Commission failed to provide the public its statutory right to comment. - 89.
-Courts have recognized that government entities "should not be allowed, through devious methods, to 'deprive the public of this inalienable right to be present and to be heard at all deliberations wherein decisions affecting the public are being made."
+79. Here, however, the Commission blatantly violated its own adopted rules, which had been published to the public and upon which members of the public reasonably relied.

+80. Hence, the Commission failed to provide the public its statutory right to comment.

+81. Courts have recognized that government entities "should not be allowed, through devious methods, to 'deprive the public of this inalienable right to be present and to be heard at all deliberations wherein decisions affecting the public are being made."
 Law & Info.
 Servs., Inc. v.
 City of Riviera Beach, 670 So.
 2d 1014, 1016 (Fla.
 3d DCA 1996) (quoting Bd. of Pub.
 Instruction of Broward Cty. v.
 Doran, 224 So.
 2d 693, 699 (Fla.
+1969)).

-1969)). - 90.
-That is precisely what the Commission did. - 91.
-To the extent there is any ambiguity in Section 286.0114, it should be interpreted in favor of maximum public access because "[s]tatutes enacted for the public benefit should be interpreted most favorably to the public."
+82. That is precisely what the Commission did.

+83. To the extent there is any ambiguity in Section 286.0114, it should be interpreted in favor of maximum public access because "[s]tatutes enacted for the public benefit should be interpreted most favorably to the public."
 Doran, 224 So.
 2d at 699.

-The Commission Did Not Offer Another Opportunity for Public Comment Until After it Finalized its 2019 Report formally voted to approve the 2019 report.
-Next, some commissioners briefly discussed how the commission's prior recommendations had been described in the Florida Senate.
+The Commission Violated the Notice Provisions of Florida's Sunshine Laws before its October 31 Meeting

-- 92. On October 31, 2019, the Commission held a 44-minute long meeting by telephone to finalize and adopt its 2019 report. - 93.
-The Commission meeting began at 8:31 A.M.
-Eastern time.
-The commissioners spent most of the meeting discussing certain minor details regarding the report.
-They then
+84. On October 31, 2019, the Commission held a one-hour meeting by telephone to finalize and adopt its 2019 report.

+85. The Commission did not give the public adequate notice of this meeting.